morris-lab/CellOracle/docs/index.rst

 Please look `Changelog page <https://morris-lab.github.io/CellOracle.documentation/changelog/index.html>`_ for all updates history of CellOracle package.

 - 04/13/2022: We refactored the code to simplify the installation process and calculation speed.
-The new version, celloracle 0.10.0, does not require any R packages anymore.
+The new version, celloracle 0.10.0, no longer requires any R package.
 Also, codes were updated to comply with the recent numpy updates.

 - 01/29/2022: Docker image was updated.